MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/machine-learning-services-tutorials.md

 ms.topic: "article"
 applies_to:
   - "SQL Server 2016"
+  - "SQL Server 2017"
 dev_langs:
   - "Python"
+  - "R"
 ms.assetid: 5ccc75f6-6703-47d9-b879-9a740569b45e
 caps.latest.revision: 32
 author: "jeannt"
 ms.author: "jeannt"
-manager: "jhubbard"
+manager: "cgronlund"
 ms.workload: "On Demand"
 ---
-# SQL Server machine learning tutorials
+# Tutorials for SQL Server Machine Learning Services

 This article provides a comprehensive list of the tutorials, demos, and sample applications that use machine learning features in SQL Server 2016 or SQL Server 2017.
 Start here to learn how to run R or Python from T-SQL, how to use remote and local compute contexts, and how to optimize your R and Python code for a SQL production environment.